 The parking lot for the Goat Creek Trail is the same as for the Ha Ling Peak hike, around 9km from Canmore on the Three Sisters Parkway.

-23. Get the thrill whitewater rafting
+23. Get the thrill of whitewater rafting

 No matter the level of your adventurous spirit, you can enjoy the mountains from the raft.
 A leisure float tour on Bow River takes 1-2 hours, and itβs a fantastic family activity, see the raving reviews here.

-For thrill-seekers, a 4-hour rafting adventure on the Kananaskis River awaits.
+For thrill-seekers, a 2-hour rafting adventure on the Kananaskis River awaits.
 Youβll learn to navigate the rapids, read the riverβs flow, and even enjoy a river swim.
 See the details for the Kananaskis River rafting adventure here.

 24. Take a SUP course